“Education and learning allow us to make sense of the world around us, the world inside of us, and where we fit within the world” - Nelson Mandela

 The course includes collaborative learning and engagement with students partaking in small group sessions prior to the plenary lecture to engage in texts and discuss perspectives from different disciplinary points.

-• Theme 1: Mandela Name, Person, intellectual legacy and Institutional Values
+Theme 1: Mandela Name, Person, Intellectual Legacy, and Institutional Values

 Presenter: Prof Nomalanga Mkhize

-• Theme 2: On Makings of Gender and Sexuality
+Theme 2: On Makings of Gender and Sexuality

-• Theme 3: Science for Society
+Theme 3: Science for Society:

 Presenter: Prof Azwinndini Muronga

-• Theme 4: Economy, Technology and Dignity
+Theme 4: Technology and its relationship to Ubuntu and Dignity

-• Theme 5: Constitutionalism, Land and Ethics
+Theme 5: Constitutionalism, Land, and Ethics

-Presenter: Prof Avinash Govindjee
+Presenter: Judge Avinash Govindjee

 Presenter: Mr Mukhtar Raban